 Surviving Persecution And Modern Life

-Today, most Berbers who still speak the Afroasiatic Berber language live in Morocco, Algeria, Libya, Tunisia, northern Mali, and northern Niger, though there are also smaller sections of them spread across Mauritania, Burkina Faso and Siwa town in Egypt.
-Based on their nomadic history, it doesn’t seem so surprising that the Berbers have managed to persist all across Northern Africa.
+Today, most Berbers who still speak the Afroasiatic Berber language live in Morocco, Algeria, Libya, Tunisia, northern Mali, and northern Niger, though there are also smaller sections of them spread across Mauritania, Burkina Faso, and Siwa town in Egypt.
+Based on their nomadic history, it doesn’t seem so surprising that the Berbers have managed to persist across Northern Africa.

 But the struggle between the modern and the traditional way of life has been a significant issue for Berbers in recent years.
 Like many indigenous and traditional peoples, they have increasingly gravitated to larger cities where they can find work to support their families.
 This has had a clear negative effect on the continuation of their unique nomadic lifestyle.